ptaszek1/Zombie-Game---JS/README.md

 # Zombie Game

-This is a simple game built to test a users memory.
-There's a deck of cards with different pictures.
+This is a simple game built to kill that many zombies how many you can , just hit them and get best score !

 Live: https://ptaszek1.github.io/Zombie-Game-JS/